kutuluk/loglevel-plugin-remote/README.md

 - Sends logs asynchronously with a specified frequency using only one request at a time.
 - Slows the frequency of sending after a fail and restores after success.
-- In the event of a failure in sending logs can be stored in the browser and sent to the server after the connection is restored or even the next time the user visits the site.
 - Supports Bearer authentication scheme.
 - Provides string substitutions like console and node.js (%s, %d, %j, %o).